How can the club help teachers at YOUR school?

 What is the club?

-Club members pay a one-time fee and have indefinite access to a full year course on productivity, including personalized support.
+Club members pay a one-time fee and have indefinite access to a online course in productivity, including personalized support.

 The goal is NOT for a teacher to work 40 hours a week, but rather, to choose a target number that is realistic for him/her, and be intentional about staying focused on things that are most beneficial to students.